Spaghetti with Bacon, Onion and Thyme

 - Parmigiana-Reggiano for grating

-Add the spaghetti to the onion mixture, drizzle it with the cream and toss until well combined.
+- Add the spaghetti to the onion mixture, drizzle with cream and toss until well combined.
 Adjust the seasoning as needed.